pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 12. Here the NarraFirma user is reflecting on the entire project, to learn from it and to keep good records for the future.

 == Changelog ==

+= 1.5.6 =

+Changed: Added "start here" label to home-page diagram, so beginners have a hint at what to click on first
+Changed: Revamped help system to (a) clarify interactions between pages and (b) add previous-next links between help pages
+Changed: In story cards, added bold tags so word processors will show selected answers even if style information is lost
+Fixed: Bug where survey could refuse to save story because it seemed to have no name (though it did)
+Fixed: Bug where question name with leading or trailing space did not match choice made in story form (now extra spaces are trimmed out)
+Fixed: Bug where "Active on web?" column on "Start story collection" page showed "checked" for all story collections (instead of yes or no)
+Fixed: Bug where instructions on "Create project story elements" page were out of synch with changed clustering-diagram interface

 = 1.5.5 =